clausehound/clausehound-blog/content/blog/blog-bite-why-should-companies-execute-an-effectively-drafted-shareholders-agreement/index.md

 author: alina@clausehound.com
 tags: ["Shareholders Agreement","Mondaq","Learn","Canada (General)"]
 date: 2014-04-03 00:00:00
-description: "This article posted on our partner site Mondaq.com discusses why companies should execute a shareholders' agreement.
-The author outlines some of the most common and important shareholder provisions a..."
+description: "This article posted on our partner site Mondaq.com discusses why companies should execute a shareholders' agreement."
 ---

 [This article posted on our partner site Mondaq.com](http://www.mondaq.com/canada/x/304372/Shareholders/Should+Your+Company+Have+A+Shareholder+Agreement) discusses why companies should execute a **shareholders' agreement**.